Stop The Slide! How to Prevent Summer Learning Loss

 If yours happens to be a tech-savvy household, there’s no harm in enjoying a little screen time with young learners.
 Educational apps and TV programs are great for peaking their interests over the summer holidays.
 However, do remember not to get carried away.
 They should only be watching with adult supervision for an hour a day at most.
 For further information about this topic, feel free to check out our guide for some tips on appropriate screen time for young children.

 Don’t let the summer slide hit this year!
-Your small scientists worked really hard, so keep their little brains fit with some easy, fun educational activities they’re sure to love.
+Your young scientists worked really hard, so keep their little brains fit with some easy, fun educational activities they’re sure to love.